ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/health-check-api.md

 # Health Check API

-{{ ydb-short-name }} has a built-in self-diagnostic system, which can be used to get a brief report on the database status and information about existing problems.
+{{ ydb-short-name }} has a built-in self-diagnostic system, which can be used to get a brief report on the database status and information about existing issues.

 To initiate the check, call the `SelfCheck` method from `NYdb::NMonitoring` namespace in the SDK.
 You must also pass the name of the checked DB as usual.